openjusticeok/spi-2023/okc-session/README.md

 1) Where do you get data from?
 2) How and why do you get data into R / RStudio?
-3) How and why do you "clean" data with R?
+3) How and why do you "clean" data?
-4) How do you analyze / graph data with R?
+4) How do you analyze / graph data?
 5) What other cools stuff is possible with R?

 **Note:** We're going to be covering quite a bit of ground, so I want to emphasize that the goal here is not for you to memorize / understand each and every thing I'm doing here.
 Our goal is for you to learn:
-- Why R is useful
+- Why R is useful,
-- How to install R and RStudio
+- How to install R and RStudio,
-- The basics of loading and exploring data in R
+- The basics of loading and exploring data in R, and
-- A general sense of what's possible with R
+- A general sense of what's possible with R.

 In other words, don't feel like you're missing something or falling behind if some of this is confusing!
 If you decide R is something you want to dive into deeper, you can use the free books and resources linked in this GitHub repo to get up and running yourself.